-- 16. MOD recognises that requesting visible lighting elements within National Dark Skies Parks (DSP) conflicts with other national policies.
-Visible lighting, where requested in these areas, will almost exclusively be a 25cd element on combi lights fitted to selected turbines of a large site. - 17.
-Because the two existing DSPs are located in areas where operational SAR missions frequently transit, whilst MOD still retains the SAR capability the visible lighting element will still be required.
-This element provides valuable additional visual acquisition range in the poor weather conditions frequently encountered by helicopters on operational missions. - 18.
-From April 2015, the UK SAR capability will be contracted out and MOD will no longer have any authority to request visible lighting in support of this task.
-From this date therefore, the MOD lighting requirement for DSPs can be reduced to IR only; this will be reflected in lighting requests to LPAs. - 19.
-This reduction in requirement for the DSPs should not be interpreted as a precedent for other lighting reductions.
-The reduction in these specific areas will require careful management by establishment of navigation warnings and some aircraft will have to avoid the areas.
+15. MOD recognises that requesting visible lighting elements within Dark Skies Parks (DSP) conflicts with other national policies.
+Visible lighting, where requested in these areas, will almost exclusively be a 25cd element on combi lights fitted to selected turbines of a large site.

+16. Since the UK SAR capability has been contracted out the MOD lighting requirement for DSP's may be reduced to IR only, this will be reflected in lighting request to LPA's.

+17. This reduction in requirement for the DSP's should not be interpreted as a precedent for other lighting restrictions.
+The reduction in these specific areas will require careful management by establishment of navigation warning and some aircraft will have to avoid the areas.
 To extend reduced lighting to the wider low flying system would significantly reduce available training areas and will not be countenanced.